PeterZhouSZ/root_traits_auto/README.md

 # root_traits_auto

 This program will eventually compute traits that can be automatically derived from the skeleton.
-Currently, it only outputs the average root length, computed as the total length of the skeleton divided by the number of endpoints.
+Currently, it only print out in the command prompt (console window) the average root length, computed as the total length of the skeleton divided by the number of endpoints.

 An example command: